amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 Logarithmic time complexities usually apply to algorithms that divide problems in half every time.
 For instance, let's say that we want to look for a person in an old phone book.
 It has every name sorted alphabetically.
 There are at least two ways to do it:

 Algorithm A:
-- Start at the beginning of the book and go in order until you find the person you are looking for. `O(n)`
+- Start at the beginning of the book and go in order until you find the person you are looking for.
+Run-time: `O(n)`

 Algorithm B:
 - Open the book in the middle and check the first name on it